OReyesMatte/MEDUSSA/README.md

 ## Using MEDUSSA on your own data

 Each aspect of the MEDUSSA pipeline (deconvolution prediction, segmentation, measurement) can be run independently from each other, so it can be integrated into existing pipelines.
 Each part indicates at the beginning what you need for each step.
+MEDUSSA has been tried and tested for widefield fluorescence microscopy, so we can't guarantee the performance on other fluorescence microscopy modalities (i.e., Confocal, Structured Illumination Microscopy, Superresolution Microscopy).

 ### Model training